condemil/gist/README.md

     git clone git://github.com/condemil/Gist

 # Generating Access Token

-As of [2013-05-16](https://github.com/blog/1509-personal-api-tokens), you can generate API Access Tokens via the Web UI or via the GitHub API
+As of [2013-05-16](https://github.com/blog/1509-personal-api-tokens), you can generate API Access Tokens via the Web UI or via the GitHub API.
+**All other authorization methods is deprecated.**

 ## Web
 * Account Settings